-GSTR-2A is a return which contains information of all inward supplies of goods and services, i.e. purchases made throughout a tax period by registered suppliers.
+GSTR-2A is a return that contains information on all inward supplies of goods and services, i.e. purchases made throughout a tax period by registered suppliers.

 The information is auto-populated in their GSTR-1 return based on data submitted by the suppliers.
 GSTR-2A is a read-only return and we can not take any action.

 GSTR-2 is the return for broadcasting inward goods and services supplies, i.e. items purchased throughout a tax period.
-The information in the return of the GSTR-2 are autopopopulated from the GSTR-2A.
+The information in the return of the GSTR-2 is auto-populated from the GSTR-2A.
 The GSTR-2 return can be edited as opposed to GSTR-2A.